 However, good intentions do not necessarily lead to practical results.
-The minimum amount of expenses and employees required for the Family Offices render this scheme non-flexible and expensive.
+The minimum amount of expenses and number of employees required for Family Offices render this scheme inflexible Contributed by: Fotodotis Malamas, Bernitsas Law and expensive.
 Unless specific amendments are introduced, the viability of this tax incentive is not certain.
-The expenses should be rationalised, the minimum number of employees has to be reconsidered and its scope should include a broader concept of family rather than being restricted to the founding family members.
+The present expenses need to be rationalised, the minimum number of employees needs to be reconsidered and the scope of Family Offices needs to include a broader concept of family, rather than being restricted to the founding family members.